vcflib/vcflib/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 **Only bug reports!**

-The C++ version of VCFLIB is in *maintenance* mode.
 Use the github issue tracker to report bugs *only*.
 For comments, questions and features, please use the google group mailing list as stated on the [README](https://github.com/vcflib/vcflib/blob/master/README.md)!